 Back to All Events

-The fisherfield is known as the last Great Wilderness of Scotland.
-A remote and stunning area that will leave you wanting more, no traffic or roads in sight!
-Spend 3 days hiking and 2 nights wild camping in this surreal location.
-This is a tough challenge covering a lot of rough terrain and carrying your own gear needed for 3 days and 2 nights.
+This is a tough challenge covering a lot of rough terrain and carrying your own gear needed for the full three days .
 You must have a strong hill fitness, be used to carrying full camping kit whilst hiking and have all of your own camping kit.
-As a group we will aim to share cook systems and if some prefer can buddy up with tents.
+As a group we will aim to share cook systems and if some prefer can buddy up with tents to reduce weight.

 Day 1 - The walk in & high camp at Am Briseadh ( bealach between corbett & 1st munro )